-- Sender Lkhagvadorj, PhD, Intramural Research Training Award Fellow
+- Ewa Grabowska, PhD, Postdoctoral Intramural Research Training Award Fellow

 - Donald Huston, BS, Technical Intramural Research Training Award Trainee

 - Hallie Whalen, Student Fellow

 Under optimal conditions, the fidelity of DNA replication is extremely high.
 Indeed, it is estimated that, on average, only one error occurs for every 10 billion bases replicated.
 However, given that living organisms are continually subjected to a variety of endogenous and exogenous DNA–damaging agents, optimal conditions rarely prevail in vivo.
 While all organisms have evolved elaborate repair pathways to deal with such damage, the pathways rarely operate with 100% efficiency.
 Thus, the persisting DNA lesions are replicated, but with much lower fidelity than in undamaged DNA.
 Our aim is to understand the molecular mechanisms by which mutations are introduced into damaged DNA.
-The process, commonly referred to as translesion DNA synthesis (TLS), is facilitated by one or more members of the Y-family of DNA polymerases that are conserved from bacteria to humans.
-Based on phylogenetic relationships, Y-family polymerases may be broadly classified into five subfamilies: DinB-like (polIV/pol kappa–like) proteins are ubiquitous and found in all domains of life; in contrast, the Rev1-like, Rad30A (pol eta)-like, and Rad30B (pol iota)–like polymerases are found only in eukaryotes, and the UmuC (polV)–like polymerases only in prokaryotes.
+The process, commonly referred to as translesion DNA synthesis (TLS), is facilitated by one or more members of the Y-family of DNA polymerases, which are conserved from bacteria to humans.
+Based on phylogenetic relationships, Y-family polymerases may be broadly classified into five subfamilies: DinB-like (polIV/pol kappa–like) proteins are ubiquitous and found in all domains of life; in contrast, the Rev1-like, Rad30A (pol eta)–like, and Rad30B (pol iota)–like polymerases are found only in eukaryotes, and the UmuC (polV)–like polymerases only in prokaryotes.
 We continue to investigate TLS in all three domains of life: bacteria, archaea, and eukaryotes.